Netherlands / France (still life tradition) · 17th century–present (Dutch Golden Age origins)

 Iconic food & drink works include: Claesz, Still Life with Turkey Pie (1627); Thiebaud, Cakes (1963); MacNaughton, Salt, Fat, Acid, Heat illustrations (2017); Rockwell, Freedom from Want (1943); Julia Child cookbook illustrations (1961).

 Generate unique food & drink SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.